By Ivan Villegas

 WOODLAND, CA – “I think a significant time in custody is going to pose a deeper burden on the family unit than I think is necessary when we are trying to rehabilitate someone,” said Deputy Public Defender James Bradford this week during a sentencing hearing in a domestic violence case here in Yolo County Superior Court.

-Federico Arroyo Perez was convicted of multiple felonies, including false imprisonment with force or violence and exhibiting a violent weapon other than a firearm last year in May and pleaded no contest earlier this year.
+The accused was convicted of multiple felonies, including false imprisonment with force or violence and exhibiting a violent weapon other than a firearm last year in May and pleaded no contest earlier this year.

-Arroyo Perez was released on his own recognizance and a protective order was issued, forbidding him from coming in contact with his spouse, who was the alleged victim.
+The accused was released on his own recognizance and a protective order was issued, forbidding him from coming in contact with his spouse, who was the alleged victim.

-Arroyo Perez had additional charges added in July of this year, including inflicting corporal injury on a spouse/cohabitant and threatening commission of a crime with the intent to terrorize.
+The accused had additional charges added in July of this year, including inflicting corporal injury on a spouse/cohabitant and threatening commission of a crime with the intent to terrorize.
 Given that these crimes violated his condition of release, sentencing enhancements were added.

 Judge Fall asked the victim, “you heard the prosecutor just mention the change in the protective order.
 Is that what you’re asking for?”
 The victim confirmed that she indeed wanted the change.